young-jin-lee/young-jin-lee.github.io/_posts/2021-01-01-aws-solutionarchitectassociate.md

 - Instances can't be hibernated for more than 60 days
 - Available for On-Demand instances and Reserved Instances

-CloadWatch
+CloudWatch

 - CloudWatch is used for monitoring performance
 - CloudWatch can monitor most of AWS as well as your applications that run on AWS
 - CloudWatch with EC2 will monitor events every 5 minutes by default
 - You can have 1 minute intervals by turning on detailed monitoring
 - You can create CloudWatch alarms which trigger notifications
-- CloudWatch is all about performance.
-CloudTrail is all about auditing(CCTV)
+- CloudWatch is all about PERFORMANCE.
+CloudTrail is all about AUDITING(CCTV)

-- Standard Monitoring: 5mins, Detailed Monitoring: 1min
+- Standard Monitoring: 5 mins, Detailed Monitoring: 1 min
 - Dashboards - creates dashboards to see what is happening with your AWS environment
 - Alarms - allows you to set Alarms that notify you when particular thresholds are hit
 - Events - CloudWatch Events helps you to respond to state changes in your AWS resources
 - Logs - to aggregate, monitor, and store logs
-- Cloud watch monitors performance, CloudTrail monitors API calls in the AWS platform
+- Cloudwatch monitors performance, CloudTrail monitors API calls in the AWS platform

 AWS command Line